swt30/thesis/chapters/02-eos/02-eos.md

   \label{fig:early-numerical-difficulties}
 \end{figure}

-> TODO: [@fig:early-numerical-difficulties] could probably be re-drawn or maybe just removed (it's not relevant to the end product)
+> TODO: [@fig:early-numerical-difficulties] could probably be removed (it's not relevant to the end product)

 I handled numerical problems like this near phase boundaries by using a bounded root-finding algorithm when solving the inverse equations.
 By pinning one end of the bounds to the phase curve and fixing the temperature, I solve a one-to-one inversion problem on either the higher-density or lower-density side of the phase curve.